-This is an under story tree, native to the southern Appalachian Mountains, where it is perhaps most commonly found growing on rocky, wooded slopes along with other heath family members (e.g., azaleas and rhododendrons).
+The Sourwood is an understory tree, native to the southern Appalachian Mountains, where it is perhaps most commonly found growing on rocky, wooded slopes along with other heath family members (e.g., azaleas and rhododendrons).
 The drooping, cream-colored summer flowers are unique to this sole member of its genus.
-But the brilliant red fall color is outstanding!
-And reliable, showing off every fall with a display unsurpassed by any of our native small trees.
-Also of interest is the bark which has a corky texture, somewhat similar to the Black Tupelo but more pronounced.
-This tree requires well drained, acid soils.
-15-30' high and 10-12' wide.
+The brilliant, red fall color is as reliable as it is outstanding; Sourwood puts on every fall a display unsurpassed by any other native small tree!
+The bark is also interesting, exhibiting a corky texture, somewhat similar to the Black Tupelo's but more pronounced.
+This tree requires well drained, acidic soils.
+It grows 15'-30' high and 10'-12' wide.

 |Tree Container Size||Stem Caliper||Plant Height||Price|